cqcn1991/Wind-Speed-Analysis/readme.md

 https://cdn.rawgit.com/cqcn1991/Wind-Speed-Analysis/master/output_HTML/hongqiao_intl.html
 , along with other analysis.

+## Application

+This model can be used to obtain the wind speed distribution, wind direction distribution and the joint distribution of wind speed and direction distribution with good accuracy.

+Its potential applications include:

+1. Wind energy evaluation, wind resource assessment (long term).
+For example, the optimization of wind farm layout.

+2. Wind load analysis on structures, such as fatigue analysis.
+For example, the wind load on highrise buidings.

+3. Pedestrian-level wind environment assessment.

 ## Gallery

 Here is how the method applies to different places across the world.
-Weibull is the traditional model, listed for comparison.
+The Weibull distribution is listed as the traditional model for comparison.

 ### 1. North America